MikeAvgeros/code-with-mike/README.md

       - Responsive website that can be accessed from various devices.

     - #### **Future features**
+      - Allow users to signup and login using social media accounts.
+      - A Stripe receipt emailed to the user.
+      - More payment methods - Google and Apple pay.
+      - Store customer's card information using Stripe.
+      - Allow refunds through the website.
       - More intuitive and customer friendly error messages from the api response, which is displayed in flash messages.
-      - A full Stripe receipt emailed to the user.
       - A more responsive design with improved UI and layout.

     - #### **Business rules**